-For those with a fixed mindset, they stop learning after post-secondary.
-They think that the learning ends after that point and you have to use that knowledge for the rest of your life.
+Those with a fixed mindset stop learning after post-secondary.
+They think the learning process ends after that point, and you have to use that knowledge for the rest of your life.

-Those with a growth mindset though know the truth though.
+Those with a growth mindset, though, know the truth.
 They know industries, people, and the world changes around them.
 We live in an information age where more information is being put out every day.
 They recognize that learning doesn’t stop after college or university.
 It’s only starting.

 8. Differences In Confirmation

-One aspect that Dweck touches on in her book Mindset: The New Psychology of Success is the desire for confirmation between the mindsets.
+One aspect that Dweck also touches on in her book is the desire for confirmation between mindsets.